vnk8071/vnk8071/README.md

 # About
 I am an ML Engineer.
-A Biomedical Engineering student with a passion for Computer Vision in the medical field.
+A Biomedical Engineering student passionate about Computer Vision in the medical field.
 All the time, I just researched the knowledge related to that field by self-study, so I didn't get thorough instruction.
-However, I know how to find a solution, and I will solve it anyway.
+However, I know how to find a solution and will solve it anyway.

 Current workplace:

-- Graduated in Biomedical Engineering at International University - Vietnam National University HCMC.
+- I graduated with a degree in biomedical engineering from International University - Vietnam National University HCMC.
 - AI Engineer full-time at FPT Software (AI Valley).
 - Machine Learning Engineer part-time at A2DS Inc.